On this page

 • Sales velocity- how long it takes before a deal is closed

 Keeping tabs on these metrics every week gives you an insight into your performance and the health of the sales pipeline.
-Tracking these performance indicators also indicates how the changes you've implemented or strategies you have adopted are paying off.
+Tracking these performance indicators also indicates how the changes you've implemented or your strategies are paying off.

 7. Use the right sales tools and automate